DanHodges/TheologicalDictionary/council-of-nicaea-787-a-d-second.md

 # Council Of Nicaea (787 A.D.), Second
-Definition of Council Of Nicaea (787 A.D.), Second coming soon.
+The definition of Council Of Nicaea (787 A.D.), Second is coming soon!